Hunterrules0-0/Friday-night-funkin-wii/README.md

 -GRRLIB

--some other shit im forgetting
+- If theres something else not here that I forgot please add an issue on this page and ill be sure to fix it

-to compile just type in "make" into your terminal youll most likely get tons of warnings which is because of my bad programming.
+to compile just type in "make" into your terminal youll most likely get tons of warnings(Which is ok and is whats suppose to happen) which is because of my bad programming.
-If it compiles succefully congraulations!! :)
+Once it compiles succefully congraulations you did it!! :)

 # Thank you for reading